-1.0 Compensation Governance
+2.0 Compensation Governance

-1.1 Human Resources and Compensation Committee
+2.1 Human Resources and Compensation Committee

-In 2019, the HRCC was composed of Richard Guay (Chair), André Bérard and Joey Saputo.
+In 2020, the HRCC was composed of Richard Guay (Chair), André Bérard and Joey Saputo.
 No member of the HRCC is an officer, executive or employee of the Corporation or of a subsidiary of the Corporation.
 All members of the HRCC are independent within the meaning of National Instrument 52-110 Audit Committees.

-The mandate of the HRCC consists of monitoring the performance assessment, succession planning and compensation of the Chief Executive Officer ("CEO"), the Chief Financial Officer ("CFO") and the three next most highly-compensated executive officers of the Corporation and its subsidiaries (collectively, the "Named Executive Officers" or "NEOs") and reviewing human-resources practices generally.
+The mandate of the HRCC consists of monitoring the performance assessment, succession planning and compensation of the Named Executive Officers and reviewing human-resources practices generally.
 Other responsibilities include: (i) appointing the executive officers of the Corporation upon recommendation of the CEO; (ii) reviewing the performance evaluations of the NEOs; (iii) recommending the NEOs' compensation levels to the Board of Directors; and (iv) retaining consulting services of outside experts for advice on executive compensation matters.

-1.2 The HRCC's Role Regarding Compensation
+2.2 The HRCC's Role Regarding Compensation

 The HRCC monitors and assesses the performance of the NEOs and determines compensation levels on an annual basis.
 In its assessment of the annual compensation of the NEOs, the HRCC takes into consideration the median compensation paid by other Canadian and American companies of comparable size and the absolute and relative performance of the Corporation relative to such other companies.
-In addition, the HRCC takes into account other relevant factors such as pension benefits and costs.
-During the 2019 financial year, the HRCC held four in camera sessions without members of management present at which the HRCC discussed, among other things, the compensation of the President and CEO.
+In addition, the HRCC considers other relevant factors such as pension benefits and costs.
+During the 2020 financial year, the HRCC held four in camera sessions without members of management present at which the HRCC discussed, among other things, the compensation of the CEO.